Meet the Hosts

 Subscribe to Father Wants Us Dead

 Rebecca Everett is an enterprise crime reporter, investigating the issues and figures driving policing and crime in New Jersey.
-Since joining The Star-Ledger and NJ.com in 2016 as a local news reporter, she has won seven New Jersey Press Association awards, including two for the print version of “Father Wants Us Dead.”
+Since joining The Star-Ledger and NJ.com in 2016 as a local news reporter, she has won nine New Jersey Press Association awards, including two for the print version of “Father Wants Us Dead.”

 Rebecca previously worked at MassLive.com and got her start in journalism 12 years ago at the Daily Hampshire Gazette, her hometown newspaper in Massachusetts.
 Her reporting shed light on issues of sexual harassment and assault years before the #MeToo era, including a series revealing harassment allegations against a city councilor that resulted in a recall election and a Publick Occurrences Award from the New England Newspaper & Press Association.

 Jessica Remo spent seven years as an award-winning reporter and columnist at The Star-Ledger and NJ.com.
 In 2017, her story on “Passing the trash” — the epidemic of problem teachers moving from school to school after allegations of misconduct — won an award for Responsible Journalism from the New Jersey Press Association and propelled the state Legislature to pass a bill against the practice.

 After leading news coverage in Union County, she became a columnist, writing dispatches from Wrestlemania 35, chasing presidential candidate Cory Booker around the Iowa State Fair and detailing how her DNA test revealed a wild family secret.
 She previously worked at Patch.com, New Jersey Monthly magazine and Philadelphia magazine.